Integralist/integralist.co.uk/content/posts/go-interfaces.md

 }
 ```

-The `stringit` interface I've defined is actually a duplication of the existing standard library interface `fmt.Stringer`.
+The `Stringer` interface I've defined is actually a duplication of the existing standard library interface `fmt.Stringer`.

 So using Guru via my Vim editor I can see (when I have my cursor over the `testthing` struct and I call Guru) that this concrete type implements not only `stringit` but a few other interfaces...

 ```
 /main.go:33.6-33.14:                                                 struct type testthing /usr/local/Cellar/go/1.10.3/libexec/src/fmt/print.go:62.6-62.13:     implements fmt.Stringer
-/main.go:29.6-29.13:                                                 implements stringit
+/main.go:29.6-29.13:                                                 implements Stringer
 /usr/local/Cellar/go/1.10.3/libexec/src/runtime/error.go:66.6-66.13: implements runtime.stringer
 ```